SATS (SATS)

 Microtransactions and Everyday Use

-SATS are the smallest units of Bitcoin, making it easier to handle small amounts of digital currency.
-This allows people to make tiny payments, like buying a coffee or tipping online, without needing to use a whole Bitcoin.
-It helps Bitcoin work well for everyday purchases and small donations.
+SATS are the smallest units of Bitcoin, making it easy to send and receive very small amounts of digital currency.
+This allows people to use Bitcoin for everyday purchases, like buying a cup of coffee or making small donations, without needing to buy a whole Bitcoin.

 Digital Collectibles and Fractional Ownership